 Yeah, I'm starting to agree with some of the posters on the Valley message board who are pleading with Doug Elgin to have the Valley cut ties with the BracketBuster.
 All this year's matchups have done is busted most Valley team brackets before the games have even been played!
 UNI caught a break as both they and VCU will be good when they play the return game in the upcoming years.
 But the rest of the teams seemed to be royally screwed this year!

 Oh well.
-At least Bradley should get a relatively easy win out of this!
-Plus that will give us Chicago area fans a chance to see Bradley here again within the next year or two.
+At least Bradley should get a relatively easy win out of this! :D Plus that will give us Chicago area fans a chance to see Bradley here again within the next year or two.
 Otherwise, I don't see Loyola improving all that much by the time we play them again.

 Well, we've done no favors for ourselves over the past two years when it comes to the BB.
 Our record isn't going to garner us a high profile team and I am sure that is something that comes into play when they are looking at pairings.